When to change the name in your passport

 Applying to change the name in your passport

 If you need to change the name in your passport, you must complete a passport application form.
-You can collect a form from Maritime House or any parish hall or post office.
+You can collect a form from Customer and Local Services at La Motte Street, Maritime House or any parish hall or post office.

 You must provide certain documents when you apply to change your name.
 The documents we need to see will depend on why or how you change your name, you’ll find details on this page.

 The application form, cost and processing time is the same as for renewing your passport.